OHI-Science/aquaculture_mapping/README.md

 ### Create a validation dataset by placing known farms onto the suitability layer

+ - **analysis/match_data_sources.Rmd**
+     - This script matches our data sources and modeled farms to a final farms dataset with modeled farms, known farms, all data types and all data sources.
  - **workflow/coast_buffer.R**
      - creates a buffered coast to conduct validation analysis on.
  - **workflow/place_validation_farms.R**
      - Places known locations of farms onto our suitability layer to create a validation dataset.

 ### Allocate and rasterize FAO reported production